BeatriceMarsili/Twitter-network/README.md

 Results are then saved in a newly created 'data' directory as JSON files (one for each of the accounts provided in the call).

 ### Following
+Once retrieved the followers of the target account the script retrieve_following can be used to search for other accounts, other than the target ones, that the retrieved account follows.

+The script needs a json file target_requests.json located in the folder 'data/database_ids/' containing the requests formatted as https://api.twitter.com/2/users/{user_id}/following?user.fields={desired user fileds}'.
+The script will retrieve information about 1000 accounts followed by each of the accounts in input.
+Performs 15 requests each 15 minutes then sleeps not to exceed Twitter limits.